|Item Name:||CSR-III Speech|

 The collection also includes complete documentation on the test specifications, data collection procedures, transcriptions and scoring protocols, together with the latest available version of NIST software for scoring ASR results and managing SPHERE waveform files.
 All speech data is accompanied by both the prompting texts and the detailed orthographic transcriptions of the utterances.

-This was the first ARPA CSR Benchmark Test in which prompting texts were drawn from a variety of news sources.
-Whereas earlier benchmarks were based on Wall Street Journal excerpts (from the period 1987-89), CSR-III prompts come a variety of North American Business News Services: Reuters News Service, New York Times, Wahington Post and Los Angeles Times as well as WSJ; all texts are drawn from financial news articles written during the period of April through June, 1994.
+This was the first ARPA CSR benchmark test in which prompting texts were drawn from a variety of English news sources.
+Whereas earlier benchmarks were based on Wall Street Journal (WSJ) excerpts from the period 1987-89, CSR-III prompts are from a variety of North American Business News Services: Reuters News Service, New York Times, Wahington Post and Los Angeles Times as well as WSJ; all texts are drawn from financial news articles written during the period of April through June 1994.
 (NAB stands for "North American Business," in contrast to earlier benchmarks and training collections labeled "WSJ").

 A companion to the 1994 Benchmark Speech data collection is the four-disk CSR-III Text Collection (LDC95T6), which includes the ARPA CSR 1994 Standard Language Model.
 This corpus is also available from the LDC as a 1995 release.